jacksonllee/pylangacq/docs/source/read.rst

 Adding and Removing Data
 ------------------------

-A :class:`~pylangacq.chat.Reader` keeps the linear ordering of CHAT data by the ordering of the source data files.
+A :class:`~pylangacq.Reader` keeps the linear ordering of CHAT data by the ordering of the source data files.
 CHAT data typically comes as data files that each represent a recording session.
 There is, therefore, a natural ordering of the files by time,